boytchev/disfigure/docs/userguide.md

 bands of *material_1* and *material_2*.
 The *width* of each band is defined in meters.
 The optional *options* parameter provides additional properties for the band &ndash; [see it](../examples/extras-clothes-bands.html).
-Adequate bluring the bands may improve the visual appearance of the bands, especially when they are too close or too far.
+Adequate blurring the bands may improve the visual appearance of the bands, especially when they are too close or too far.

 Polar bands revolve around a vertical axis.
 They are more suitable for vertical bands that go around a body part &ndash; [see it](../examples/extras-clothes-bands-polar.html).

 * **balance** &ndash; the relative weight of the two materials from -1 to 1; 0 means they are equally balanced
-* **blur** &ndash; the blurness of the bands' edges from 0 to 1; 0 is no blur, 1 is maximal blur
+* **blur** &ndash; the blurrness of the bands' edges from 0 to 1; 0 is no blur, 1 is maximal blur
 * **angle** &ndash; the rotation of bands in degrees, from -360 to 360; 0 is horizontal bands, 90 is vertical bands
 * **polar** &ndash; bands are around a central vertical axis, *angle* is not used and *width* represents portions of a full circle of one band, i.e. 1/10 is 10 bands
 * **x** &ndash; the x-coordinate of a central vertical axis, used only for polar bands